joachimckh/TrotterIsing/README.md

 python state.py
 ```

-The input parameters can be changed in the ising.params.txt file.
+The input parameters can be changed in the ising_params.txt file.